-On 16 January 20254, the Arbitration Tribunal convened by videoconference a pre-hearing organisational meeting in accordance with paragraph 9.2 of Procedural Order No. 1, in which the Members and Assistants of the Arbitration Tribunal, the Agents, Counsel, and Representatives of Commented [A1]: The EU requests this modification because "2024" is an obvious typographical error the Parties, and the Registry participated, to discuss certain administrative and logistical arrangements for the hearing.
+29. On 16 January 2024, the Arbitration Tribunal convened by videoconference a pre-hearing organisational meeting in accordance with paragraph 9.2 of Procedural Order No. 1, in which the Members and Assistants of the Arbitration Tribunal, the Agents, Counsel, and Representatives of the Parties, and the Registry participated, to discuss certain administrative and logistical arrangements for the hearing.